nazuzunana/hackhealth/README.md

 ## Proposed goals and solution

-Using data, we aim to identify people prone to having CKD to detect the disease as early as possible.
+Using data, we aim to identify people prone to having CKD to detect the disease as early as possible using most prevalent test and baseline information like age or bmi to enable simple indentification at early stage for more descriptive tests.

+## Data

+For this challenge we got anonymized data from IKEM containing test results and list of diagnoses including CKD.

+### Preparation and exploration

+For data exploration we have used pandas_explain module which provides comprehensive reports about data.

+### Methodology

+We have used IKEM data to build predictive model that would predict whether the patient has CKD based on laboratory results.
+We have employed Machine Learning and Data Science to come up with a solution that helps determine risky patients together with a strategy which would target and incentivize groups at risk.
+Our predictive model can accurately determine a CKD patient by identifying core subgroup of 20% in our data which contained 99%

+### Further suggestions

 - Employ different models and incentives based on the probability:
    - Group 1 (age < 40) : Early Detection - educate and use available data without forcing additional tests (e.g. BMI,
    - Group 2 (age 40 - 65) : Riskier - Identify “available” tests that have predictive power w.r.t. to CKD, incentivize people to test and report the results
    - Group 3 (age >65) : High alert - Incentivize people to undergo specialized tests that determine the disease.

-## Data

-### Preparation and exploration

-### Methodology

-### Findings

-### Recommendations

 ### Preprocessed/diagnoses.csv
 * patient_id